Evaluating Opsgenie Alternatives

 Source: Splunk

-Splunk automates key processes to reduce time taken to acknowledge and resolve incidents.
+Splunk On-Call automates incident workflows to reduce the time it takes to acknowledge and resolve issues.
 With Splunk, incidents can be delivered to the right person based on their expertise.
-The tool also allows to streamline on-call schedules and escalation policies.
+It also lets teams manage on-call schedules and escalation policies in one place, though teams evaluating Splunk On-Call alternatives like OnPage can get the same scheduling, round-robin incident assignment and escalation features alongside persistent alerting that bypass do-not-disturb settings.

 Splunk On-Call Features

-- Splunk on-call uses machine learning to recommend responders and identify similar incidents, helping teams have the right people and information to remediate incidents.
+- Splunk On-Call uses machine learning to recommend responders and identify similar incidents, helping teams get the right people and information to remediate incidents faster.

-- The Rule Engine adds further context to incidents by adding resources such as runbook, articles and dashboard, to accelerate incident resolution.
+- The Rule Engine enriches incidents by attaching resources such as runbooks, articles, and dashboards, reducing the time needed to resolve them.

 Splunk On-Call Cons